DJ-Ben-DJB/PRD-LRP-PD-DOCS/docs/Medical-Guide/HandlingDeceased.md

 Begin documenting the death for RP records:

-'/me kneels beside the body and checks for vitals.'
+`/me kneels beside the body and checks for vitals.`

-'/me No pulse or breathing detected.'
+`/me No pulse or breathing detected.`

-'/me confirms time of death at [in-game time].'
+`/me confirms time of death at [in-game time].`

-'/me places a sheet over the body and calls for a coroner.'
+`/me places a sheet over the body and calls for a coroner.`

 Include as much detail as possible in an EMS report in the MDT